princeton-ddss/AudioAndTextBasedSpeakerChangeDetection/README.md

-## AudioAndTextBasedSpeakerChangeDetection ##
+## Audiotextspeakerchangedetect ##
-AudioAndTextBasedSpeakerChangeDetection is a Python package to detect speaker change by analyzing both audio and text features.
+Audiotextspeakerchangedetect is a Python package to detect speaker change by analyzing both audio and text features.

 The package develops and applies Large Language Models and the Rule-based NLP Model to detect speaker change based on text features.